 \subsection{Safe Bayesian Optimization Benchmark \& Controller Tuning}

 \vspacesubcaptionlow We compare the two \textsc{SaMBO} instantiations, \textsc{SaMBO-S} and \textsc{SaMBO-G}, with their corresponding safe BO baseline methods \textsc{SafeOpt} and \textsc{GoOSE}.
-For the baselines, we use the GP kernel parameters found by FS.
-Fig. \ref{fig:experiment_sythetic} displays the results for the synthetic benchmark functions and Fig. \ref{fig:experiment_argus_sim} for the Argus controller tuning.
-Note that, in case of the regret, the shaded areas correspond to confidence intervals while for the safety constraint values they correspond to the entire range of values (i.e., max - min).
-Overall, \textsc{SaMBO} converges to near optimal solutions much faster than the baselines without meta-learning.
+For the baselines, we use the GP kernel parameters found by Frontier Search.
+Fig. \ref{fig:experiment_sythetic} displays the results for the synthetic benchmark function.
+The experiment results for the linear axis controller tuning, in simulation and on the real robot, are illustrated in Fig. \ref{fig:experiment_argus_sim}.
+Note that, in case of the inference regret, the shaded areas correspond to confidence intervals while, for the safety constraint values, they correspond to the entire range of values (i.e., max - min) so that we can observe potential safety violations.

+Overall, \textsc{SaMBO} converges to near-optimal solutions much faster than the baselines without meta-learning.
 Across all environments, there are no safety violations which demonstrates that 1) the kernel parameters by FS are safe and 2) \textsc{SaMBO} maintains safety thanks to principled regularization in the function space during meta-learning.
-The improved query efficiency without compromising safety in the controller tuning setting, where the constraint (maximum frequency in the signal) is highly non-smooth, demonstrates the applicability of \textsc{SaMBO} to challenging real-world robotics problems.
+Notably, \textsc{SaMBO} improves the query efficiency without compromising safety in the controller tuning setting, where the constraint (maximum frequency in the signal) is highly non-smooth.
+This demonstrates the applicability of \textsc{SaMBO} to challenging real-world robotics problems.

 \vspacecaption